landmark23th/mtc-frontend-prod/README.md

-# mtc-frontend-prod
+# This is a prod javascript repository for frontend developers.
-javascript  for MTC Terraform Course
+The infra was last modified by Terry H.